-Connolly and Nixon have five top tips for search firms who want to build for sale or merger:
+Connolly and Nixon have six top tips for search firms who want to build for sale or merger:

 • Build your war chest – cash is king not just in terms of facilitating future growth but also to deal with any short-term problems.

 • Outsource non-core activities as much as you can – this is often cheaper than buying in the resource and the money you save can be invested in revenue generators.

 • Make sure the business isn’t centred all around you – you need a succession plan which means building a strong management team around you otherwise the value walks out of the door when you do.

 • Build an infrastructure that is fit for purpose – that means a decent CRM rather than a black book of contacts storied on a spreadsheet – and ensure that you are nurturing and ringfencing the relationships that really matter in terms of being able to demonstrate not only maintainable earnings but also a future pipeline.